Melissa Manchester

 Melissa Manchester (born February 15, 1951) is an American singer-songwriter and actress.
 During the 1970s and 1980s, her music found widespread success and popularity, particularly in the adult contemporary market.
 Throughout her career, she has written many of her own songs, most notably her first mainstream hit single, 1975's "Midnight Blue".
 She is also well-known for her song "Come In from the Rain", her rendition of "Don't Cry Out Loud", and the Academy Award-nominated "Through the Eyes of Love".
-Her most successful song on the music charts is 1982's "You Should Hear How She Talks About You", landing at #5 on the Billboard Hot 100.
+Her most successful song on the music charts is 1982's "You Should Hear How She Talks About You", landing at No. 5 on the Billboard Hot 100.
 She has also gone on to appear on television, in films, and on stage.